 - Zaalouk is a Moroccan salad made with eggplants, red tomatoes, coriander, garlic, cumin, paprika, and plenty of olive oil.
 After cooking all the ingredients in a pan, mash them together and allow the liquid to evaporate.
 To serve, drizzle with a healthy pour of good-quality olive oil.

-- Moroccan olive oil can really shine in a subtle dessert, like this pistachio, orange, and olive oil cake.
+- Moroccan olive oil can really shine in a subtle dessert, like a pistachio, orange, and olive oil cake.
 The olive oil keeps everything moist and rich.
 (Prefer a more classic take?
 Try our Gluten Free Lemon Olive Oil Cake.)

 Here’s the takeaway.